Haris-09/Haris-09/README.md

 <p align="center"> (Open for Hiring)</p>

 <p align="center">
-  <samp>Currently a Student of Master's in Mechatronics Engineering at National University of Scineces and Technology (NUST), Islamabad, Pakistan.
-I did my Bachelor's in Electircal Engineering.
+  <samp>Currently a student of Master's in Mechatronics Engineering at National University of Sciences and Technology (NUST), Islamabad, Pakistan.
+I did my Bachelor's in Electrical Engineering.
 Also have 2.5 years of experience as an IT Support Engineer
   </samp>
   <br> <br>
 </p>